- HDFS 310 & 410

 - HDFS 430

-H410 Public Health Undergraduate Internships
+Public Health Undergraduate Internships

-Creating a new affiliation agreement requires collaborating with the Procurement and Contract Services Office on campus.
+We do not require an affiliation agreement for a Public Health undergraduate internship.
+If the organization requires one, creating a new affiliation agreement requires collaborating with the Procurement and Contract Services Office on campus.
 Due to the volume of affiliation agreements that this office is responsible for, please allow several weeks to months, depending on complexity.

 An affiliation agreement can be established with a site that would like to establish a partnership and host interns regularly.
 We are unable to do one time only affiliation agreements for a student.
 An affiliation agreement would need to be a partnership that has opportunities regularly available for students to apply to.

 The site should have designated at least one preceptor to the student during the entire internship process that is available to sign paperwork, meet with the student and provide mentorship and feedback on work projects.
 It is common for sites to have two preceptors for the student.
+If the internship has orientations, onboarding procedures, that is communicated to the student by the preceptor.

 To be a preceptor, it requires at least a relevant Bachelor's degree, and the person must be employed with the organization (not a volunteer) and not be related to the student.